 The deadline for J-1 students to transfer is the program completion date or the end of the Academic Training, whichever is later.
 J-1 students cannot transfer during their 30-day grace period following completion.
 If the J-1 student plans to re-enter the US following the transfer, it is recommended that the J-1 student apply for a new J-1 visa with the new institution's DS-2019.
 If the J-1 student remains in the U.S. between transfer institutions and does not leave the country, a new J-1 visa stamp is not required.

 Steps to Transfer to UC Berkeley:

 - Notify the international student advisor at your current school that you intend to transfer to UC Berkeley.
 The advisor will enter a SEVIS Release Date into your recordOn this date, your SEVIS record will automatically transfer to UC Berkeley..
 The release date is usually the day after the last day of enrollment at your current school.

 - Complete the Non-Immigrant Information Form (NIF).
 You will need to indicate your SEVIS Release Date as part of your NIF.
 NIF processing time is 10-15 business days.
 Please note, students can only receive their transfer I-20 from Berkeley International Office AFTER their SEVIS Release date.

 - Complete your mandatory Arrival Confirmation .

-- F-1 students will be issued a second transfer I-20 and notified by email to pick it up in Berkeley International Office.
-This second I-20 is proof that your transfer has been completed successfully and you are an actively enrolled student at UC Berkeley.
+- After you have enrolled at UC Berkeley and completed the Arrival Confirmation process, F-1 students will be issued a second "Continued Attendance" I-20, which Berkeley International Office will send to you via email.
+This second Continued Attendance I-20 is proof that your transfer has been completed successfully and you are an actively enrolled student at UC Berkeley.